Bartow, Florida: Transportation

 The street grid of Bartow is a typical four quadrant grid with Main Street as the east–west axis and Broadway Avenue as the north–south axis.
-Broadway is co-signed with U.S. Route 98 in the northern commercial district and leads southward into the center of town before heading into one of the older residential sections of town.
+Broadway is co-signed with U.S. Route 98 in the northern commercial district, and leads southward into the center of town before heading into one of the older residential sections of town.
 Main Street is the old State Road 60 leading into the historic heart of downtown Bartow.

 The primary numbered routes going through Bartow are State Road 60 and U.S. Route 17 and U.S. Route 98.
 State Road 60 is a major state highway leading to both the Gulf and Atlantic coasts and is the major east–west route through town.
 Originally traveling along Main Street, State Road 60 now follows Van Fleet Drive bypassing the downtown area, and is commonly known as "the 60 Bypass" by locals.
 Heading east on State Road 60 leads to Lake Wales and on to Vero Beach, while westbound leads to Mulberry and eventually Tampa.
 U.S. 17 is the main north–south route on the east side of town.
 It is a four lane divided highway leading north to Winter Haven and south to Fort Meade.
 U.S. 98 is cosigned with U.S. 17 until its intersection with SR 60.
 Briefly cosigned with State Road 60 until its intersection with Broadway Avenue.
 US 98 then turns northward onto Broadway Avenue heading towards Lakeland.
 State Road 570, known as the Polk Parkway, is a toll road located (10 km) north of city limits on U.S. 98.
 The Polk Parkway provides direct freeway access to Tampa and Orlando via Interstate 4.

 The explosive growth expected in the area in the next few decades has created a need for a reexamination of the area's transportation infrastructure.
 The Central Polk Parkway is a proposed limited access highway that would connect the Polk Parkway with U.S. 17 and State Road 60.
 The Northern Bartow Connector, which was expected to be completed by 2015 but was shelved as of 2016, is a partial loop around the north part of town connecting U.S. 98 with State Road 60 east of town.
 However, the portion connecting U.S. 98 and U.S. 17 was completed in 2013.

-For aviation needs, Bartow Executive Airport is available.
-The airport has a VFR control tower, three 5,000 ft runways - including two parallel runways, a restaurant with views of the airfield, and includes an industrial park and warehouse storage.
-Both Tampa International Airport (TPA) and Orlando International Airport (MCO) are within 60 mi driving distance from the center of Bartow.
+Bartow Executive Airport has a VFR control tower, three 5,000 ft runways (including two parallel runways), a restaurant with views of the airfield, an industrial park, and warehouse storage.
+Tampa International Airport (TPA) and Orlando International Airport (MCO) are within 60 mi driving distance from the center of Bartow.

 Bartow has its own bus system, the Bartow Shuttle, which runs from 6 a.m. to 6 p.m.
 Monday through Friday.
 The Citrus Connection has buses that serve the Bartow downtown area from Lakeland, and Winter Haven Area Transit serves Bartow from Winter Haven and Fort Meade.